activenetwork-automation/ogre/README.md

 ### ~/.ogre/config.json

 All of the parameters here are optional and can be passed in and/or overriden at the CLI.
-As of today, the `pivotal` user and it's key is the way to execute certain commands via the  [Chef API](https://docs.chef.io/api_chef_server.html).
+As of today, the `pivotal` user is the only user able to execute certain methods via the [Chef API](https://docs.chef.io/api_chef_server.html).
 The key can be found in `/etc/opscode/pivotal.pem` on the Enterprise Chef box.

 ``` json
 {